awslabs/aws-mobile-appsync-sdk-ios/README.md

 ### Codegen

-    To use the AppSync SDK, you will need to use `amplify codegen` from the [AWS Amplify CLI](https://aws-amplify.github.io/docs/cli/codegen?sdk=ios) which helps generate a strongly typed API for your schema.
-You can find the instructions to use the codegen here: https://aws-amplify.github.io/docs/ios/api
+To use the AppSync SDK, you will need to use `amplify codegen` from the [AWS Amplify CLI](https://aws-amplify.github.io/docs/cli/codegen?sdk=ios).
+This command will generate Swift-language files corresponding to your schema.
+You can interact with these classes instead of operating on GraphQL query documents, directly.
+You can find the instructions to use the codegen [here](https://aws-amplify.github.io/docs/ios/api).

 ## Sample